A walk through the community reveals a look at the architecture and character of Fort Macleod, and Alberta, at the turn of the century.

 To begin your tour, park in the parking lot across from The Fort — Museum of the North West Mounted Police on the one-way thoroughfare heading west.

 Start with a tour of The Fort — Museum of the North West Mounted Police.
 The Fort was constructed in 1956-’57 as a museum through the efforts of the Fort Macleod Historical Association.
 It houses a wide variety of artifacts representing native culture, the Mounted Police and pioneer themes.

 Just west of the Fort Museum is the Stevens Building, which was built in 1897 and housed the town’s first federal post office.
 It is an example of the boomtown style that was characteristic of Fort Macleod’s main street in the 1890s.
 The building was later used as a Masonic Lodge, newspaper office and carpentry shop, and this summer it houses an antique shop.

 Follow the Devonian Walkway across from the Fort Museum onto Fort Macleod’s historic Main Street.

 On the north side of Main Street, at the corner of Main Street and Second Avenue is the Queen’s Hotel, built in 1903, replacing the original wood-frame structure.
 It was the first example of extensive stonework done in the town.

-Next to the Queen’s Hotel is the ATB Financial building, followed by Andrews Hardware.
+Next to the Queen’s Hotel is ATB Financial, followed by Andrews Hardware which houses V2 Fashion.

 The building that houses Johnny’s Restaurant was built in July 1905 by John Callie.
 The building has a sandstone front, datestone and semi-circular parapet at the roofline.